Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

     - [OpenAI](https://platform.openai.com/).
 You need to have a paid account or be a member of an organization that provides you access.
 Open your OpenAI user profile, copy the existing API Key, or create a new one and copy it.
     - [Microsoft Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
 You need to have a paid account or be a member of an organization that provides you access.
 Ask your Azure Administrator to provide API Key, resource name, and deployment model name.

     For the Knowledge AI case, you need the `text-embedding-ada-002` model.
-However, if you intend to transform the Knowledge Search result and output it, you will also need an additional model from the **LLM Prompt Node & Search Extract Output Node** column in the [supported models](../../empower/llms.md) list.
+   However, if you intend to transform the Knowledge Search result and output it, you will also need an additional model from the **LLM Prompt Node** and **Answer Extraction** columns in the [supported models](../../empower/llms.md) list.

 ## Create a Knowledge Store